Jump to Topic

 Research into the physical health risks of hormone therapy on transgender individuals is very limited.
 Some evidence suggests an association between feminizing hormone therapies and an increased risk of venous thromboembolic disease.
 Masculinizing hormones may be associated with higher liver enzymes, loss of bone density and higher risk of ovarian cancer.

 Among older LGBT adults, 9 percent have HIV disease.
 Cancer is reported in 19 percent of older LGBT adults, including 16 percent of lesbians, 20 percent of bisexual women, 21 percent of gay men, 24 percent of bisexual men and 16 percent of transgender older adults.

-Cardiovascular disease is significantly higher for bisexual men than for gay men.
+Cardiovascular disease is significantly higher for bisexual men than for gay men, according to SAMHSA.
 Older transgender adults have higher rates of obesity, cardiovascular disease, asthma and diabetes than other adults, but significantly lower rates of cataracts, and hepatitis.

 Research shows that lesbians are more likely to be overweight than straight women, while straight men have higher obesity rates than gay men.

 The 2014 national health survey showed that 30.7 percent of straight men were obese, significantly higher than the 23.2 percent of obese gay men.
 Among women, bisexuals had a 40.4 percent obesity rate while 36.7 percent of lesbians were obese, compared with 28.3 percent of straight women.
 Some other data, however, suggests that bisexual women are more likely to be underweight than other women.